brandonxiang/vue-leaflet-cordova/README.md

 # vue-leaflet-cordova
-A Cordova app with vie-leaflet
+A Cordova app with vue-leaflet